madgik/Docker-Exareme/README.md

     It will return your docker-machine ip **(from now on use this instead of localhost if you are on Windows or Mac)**.

 ## Run Stream Queries on Exareme
+To run stream queries on Exareme:

+1. Run Stream Server container.
+2. Run Exareme container (and link with Stream Server container).

 ### Register a Stream Query

 1. Select your favorite REST client.
 The following screenshots are from [Andvanced REST client](https://chrome.google.com/webstore/detail/hgmloofddffdnphfgcellkdfbfbjeloo) addon from chrome.
 2. Open your REST client.
 3. To query the Stream Server, as shown below, via Exareme you may register the following query: